bestie/terrestrial/README.md

       categories.has_many_through(:posts)
     }

-  # 4. Create a mapper by combining a connection and a configuration
+  # 4. Create an object store by combining a connection and a configuration

-  MAPPERS = Terrestrial.mappers(
+  OBJECT_STORE = Terrestrial.object_store(
     datastore: DB,
     mappings: MAPPINGS,
   )

-  ## You are not limted to one mapper configuration or one database connection.
+  ## You are not limted to one object store configuration or one database
-  ## To handle complex situations you may create several segregated mappings
+  ## connection.
+To handle complex situations you may create several segregated
-  ## for your separate aggregate roots, potentially utilising multiple
+  ## mappings and object stores for your separate aggregate roots, potentially
-  ## databases and different domain object classes/compositions.
+  ## utilising multiple databases and different domain object
+  ## classes/compositions.

   # 5. Create some objects